Enargia decolor (Walker, 1858)

 Photograph copyright: Merrill A. Peterson

-Enargia decolor is a medium-sized to large yellow to orange-brown moth (FW length 17–22 mm) with thin brown forewing lines and immaculate light yellow filling of the spots that flies near aspen or cottonwoods during late summer and fall.
+Enargia decolor is a medium-sized to large, yellow to orange-brown moth (FW length 17–22 mm) that flies near aspens or cottonwoods during late summer and fall.
+It has thin brown forewing lines and immaculate light yellow filling of the spots.
 The forewing is relatively broad with a square apex and a straight outer margin except near the anal angle.
 It is light ochre-yellow variably tinted with orange-brown and sprinkled with dark scales.
 Variable red-brown to gray shading is present in the anterior and posterior subterminal area and medial terminal area.
 The basal, antemedial, and postmedial lines are red-brown, smooth.
 The basal line is nearly straight.
 The antemedial line is bent 90° in the fold, often with a slight concave segment in the cell.
 The median line is diffuse, orange, red-brown, or gray, interrupted by the lower reniform spot and bent 90° below it, strongest near the spot and posterior margin.
 The postmedial line is smooth or slightly undulating, perpendicular to the costa then widely arched to the posterior margin.
 The subterminal line is the ground color, diffuse, undulating, preceded and followed by similar darker gray shades.
 The terminal line is variable, red-brown spots or lines or absent.
 The fringe is of the ground color, sometimes slightly pink.
 The orbicular spot is a large oval and the reniform spot is broad, weakly kidney-shaped or hourglass-shaped.
 Both spots are filled entirely with the pale ground color.
 There is no claviform spot.
 The hindwing is light yellow with variable red-brown suffusion along the inner and outer margins.
 A diffuse red-brown postmedial line fades anteriorly, and there is a thin dark terminal line at the base of the light yellow fringe.
 The head and thorax the ground color.
 The male antenna is bead-like.

 This species is widely distributed throughout much of North America in moist forest and riparian habitats.
 In the Pacific Northwest, it is found in riparian habitats along creeks and streams with cottonwoods, but is particularly common to abundant in quaking aspen forests along the east slope of the Cascades, in the Rocky Mountain region, and in the higher mountains of the Great Basin such as the Steens Mountains at middle to high elevations.